exosphere-project/exosphere/README.md

 #### Ansible variables currently used

-Exosphere sets these variables when running the instance provisioning code on a new instance.
+Exosphere sets these variables when running the instance setup code on a new instance.

 | variable     | type    | required | description                                                             |
 |--------------|---------|----------|-------------------------------------------------------------------------|